EPIC Waters and The EPIC Recreation Center

 Wisconsin Dells, Wisconsin

-Beginning with the Family Land Waterpark and the Treasure Island Resort, Ramaker & Associates has been involved with every new aquatic feature added since 1992.
+Beginning with the Family Land Waterpark and the Treasure Island Resort, RAMAKER has been involved with every new aquatic feature added since 1992.
 In 2005, Family Land Waterpark and Treasure Island Resort joined forces with Mt.
 Olympus Theme Park to become a major destination in the Wisconsin Dells.
-Key aquatic features added include the Bay of Dreams 50,000 SF indoor waterpark, two 60-foot high family raft rides along with a 6-lane mat racing slide complex, and 55,000 SF surf pool that generates a 9-foot wave.
+Key aquatic features added include the Bay of Dreams 50,000 square foot indoor waterpark, two 60-foot high family raft rides along with a 6-lane mat racing slide complex, and 55,000 square foot surf pool that generates a 9-foot wave.

 Wisconsin Dells, Wisconsin

-Guest can enjoy 6 different waterparks during their stay!
-Indoor waterparks include: the Wild West Waterpark - 70,000 square feet; Klondike Kavern - 65,000 square feet; and the Wild WaterDome - 70,000 square feet.
+The Wilderness has grown to include six different waterparks on the grounds.
+Indoor waterparks include: the Wild West Waterpark at 70,000 square feet; Klondike Kavern, which boasts 65,000 square feet; and the Wild WaterDome, surpassing 70,000 square feet.
 These waterparks feature unique rides including the Dells’ only 5-person raging raft ride; a four-story interactive play feature with body slides, cannons, turrets and water blasters; and the area's only indoor Bumper Boats!
 Other waterpark features include speed slides; indoor/outdoor spas; an indoor wave pool and two additional family raft rides.

-Outdoor waterparks include: Lake Wilderness - 40,000 square feet; the Lost World Waterpark - 3.2 acres; and the New Frontier Waterpark - 110,000 square feet.
+Outdoor waterparks include: Lake Wilderness at 40,000 square feet; the Lost World Waterpark, which spans 3.2 acres; and the New Frontier Waterpark, amounting to 110,000 square feet.
 These waterparks feature multiple tube and body slides, speed slides, lazy rivers, waterfalls, spas, and kids’ activity areas including hands on play-and-spray devices.
 The newest outdoor attraction, Lost World Waterpark, is home to an interactive river ride taking guests on everything from raging rapids to lazy river sections and from uphill currents to beach runoffs!
 This fast river ride will take you both uphill and downhill!

-The services provided included geotechnical analysis, aquatic engineering, structural engineering, civil engineering, and land surveying.
+Over the last couple decades, RAMAKER has provided a variety of services, including geotechnical analysis, aquatic engineering, structural engineering, civil engineering, and land surveying.